Spring Boot DDD in Practice: Learning Domain Design through an Order System

 • Includes business rules

-• Completely separated from external technologies
+• Completely decoupled from external technologies

 Use Case